 - A Bit About The Metro + How To Find It

 - Buying a Ticket

 - Getting Around

 If you can find a big red “M” in the city, you can find the metro.
 These huge sign posts are usually pretty easy to spot and will lead you to a ticket counter or a huge escalator that will guide you deep underground where you can catch your train.
-So while you are exploring all the things to see in the famous Red Square while teaching English abroad, don’t forget to find the red “M” that will get you to your next adventure.
+When you find the huge "M", you'll find a sign post that has the name of the metro stop, plus a metro map to help you know exactly where you are.